rasoulifarhad/java-projects/ddd-example-tips/README.md

 - Implement the business logic on an entity method and **get external dependencies as parameters** of the method.
 - Create a **Domain Service**.

+#### Repositories

+Common Repository principles are;

+- Define a repository **interface in the Domain Layer** (because it is used in the Domain and Application Layers), **implement in the Infrastructure Layer**.
+- **Do not include business logic** inside the repositories.
+- Repository interface should be **database provider / ORM independent**.
+- **Create repositories for aggregate roots**, not for all entities.
+Because, sub-collection entities (of an aggregate) should be accessed over the aggregate root.

+#### Do Not Include Domain Logic in Repositories

+#### Specification

+A specification is a named, reusable, combinable and testable class to filter the Domain Objects based on the business rules.